 Africa's population is projected to reach around 2.5 billion in 2050.

-Nigeria, Africa's most populous and the 4th largest country in Western Africa, is projected to add more people to the world's population than any other country by 2050.
+Nigeria, Africa's most populous and the 4th largest (by size) country in Western Africa, is projected to add more people to the world's population than any other African country by 2050.

 It is clear African cities such as Accra, Lagos, and Nairobi are already creaking under the load of their population spurt.

 But to even suggest limits on birth rates invite hostile reactions in a country such as Ghana, where poverty remains prevalent amidst its fast growing population.